Nipah Virus Is Trending Again: Symptoms to Watch For (and Travel Tips Nigerians Can Actually Use)

 What your pharmacist can help with

-We can help you prepare a sensible travel/health kit and guide safe symptom support, including:
+Your pharmacist can help you prepare a sensible travel health plan, including:

 - hydration support